kenzaflow/tools-ttf2woff2/readme.md

 ## How to use

-After `npm -i -g ttf2woff`, simply get the convert.mjs file and `node convert.mjs`
+After `npm -i -g ttf2woff`, simply get the convert.mjs file and `node convert.mjs` in the folder you need

 Or:

-1. Download & save it wherever you want, treat it like a program
+1. Download & save it wherever you need
 2. `npm install`
 3. `npm run convert`